musingscafe/grabber/README.md

 #Grabber
-A data collector which allows application servers to push data downstream servers without impacting application performance.
+A data collector which allows application servers to push data to downstream servers without impacting application performance.

 #Conventions
 - Will - P0